textX/textX/README.rst

 See the docs for the details.

-textX follows the syntax and semantics of Xtext but differs in some places and is implemented 100% in Python using `Arpeggio`_ parser.
+textX follows the syntax and semantics of Xtext but differs in some places and is implemented 100% in Python using `Arpeggio`_ PEG parser - no grammar ambiguities, unlimited lookahead, interpreter style of work.
-It is fully dynamic - no code generation at all!

 The full documentation with tutorials is available at http://igordejanovic.net/textX/